-She’s a trained EMT, volunteer firefighter, Captain of the Mississippi Air National Guard, ex-NASA employee, and founder of re:3D, a Houston and Austin-based company that’s making the world’s largest affordable 3D printer.
+She’s a trained EMT, volunteer firefighter, captain of the Mississippi Air National Guard, ex-NASA strategist, and founder of re:3D, a Houston and Austin-based company that’s making the world’s largest affordable 3D printer.

 But there’s no slowing Snabes down.
 She’s currently on a mission to create a 3D printer that prints from garbage, a project that won her and her team $180,000 at the Austin Creator Awards.
 We spoke to Snabes to find out more about her journey.

 Have you always been interested in tech growing up?

 I grew up in Detroit and I always wanted to be an astronaut.
 I went to every camp, seminar, and clinic that I could as a child to try to find out how to be an astronaut.

 From space camp, I had a list of astronauts and what state they were from.
 I used that to find them in the White Pages and call them at their house and say, ‘’Hey I want to be an astronaut, what do I have to do?’’

 That drove my experiences through high school because when I met with the astronauts, they told me I had to go to college, so I decided to go to college.
 They told me I should pick a career in science, and that’s what I did.